Jeb is a zookeeper. He loves his job!

 THE GROTTO OF HOPE

-THE FIRST STAINED GLASS BIODIVERSITY CHAPEL
+WORLD'S FIRST BIODIVERSITY STAINED GLASS CHAPEL

 Original watercolor rendition of the frog window.
 Reference material for this photo, taken by Piotr Naskrecki, was featured in the book, "Hotspots Revisited"